Public Services and Procurement Canada Asbestos Management Standard

 Also prior to the commencement of asbestos abatement work, the following precautions must be ensured:

-- containers for asbestos waste shall be labeled as asbestos waste and are held at a pre-determined, secure location in the building
+- containers for asbestos waste shall be labeled as asbestos waste and are held at a pre-determined, secure location in the building; and

 In the event of a suspected release of asbestos-containing material outside of the contained work area, the processes detailed in the building Asbestos Management Plan concerning emergency work procedures must be complied with.